 - Qualitative research involving focus groups and in-depth interviews

-- Randomized clinical trials and other clinical studies (including a group mindfulness-based intervention in patients with anxiety and depression, and the MEDIM study
+- Randomized clinical trials and other clinical studies

 - Experimental research in the CPF's Molecular Family Medicine Laboratory